netmute/macos_cli_tools/README.md

 **Why use it:**
 To locate specific kernel extensions when troubleshooting system issues or verifying driver installations.

+**Usage example:**

+- Find all kexts with a specific bundle identifier:
+  `kextfind -b com.example.driver`

 ---

 ## `kextstat` - Kernel Extension Status